 In 2020, the company launched its 5G edge services solutions suite which was targeted at 5G tower companies, telecom operators, cell site infrastructure providers, and enterprises.
 The suite comprises offerings such as EdgeCent, Digital Design Studio, BoundaryLess Universal Edge platform – BLUE, and Tririga.

 Wipro’s stock that trades in the New York Stock Exchange as WIT, has a stock price under $10, with its exposure to 5G and the IT space in general, it is expected to benefit directly and indirectly from the 5G boom.
-The company has a market cap of over $44 billion and its stock is currently up over 50% YTD.
+The company has a market cap of over $30 billion.

 VEON Ltd. (NASDAQ: VEON) through its subsidiaries, provides wireless connectivity and internet services in Russia, Pakistan, Ukraine, Kazakhstan, Georgia, Kyrgyzstan, Algeria, Bangladesh, and Uzbekistan.
 It offers voice and data telecommunication services through a range of mobile and fixed-line technologies to over 200 million customers.